shrihari-prakash/microservice-starter/README.md

 The src folder consists of the following folders:

 - **enum:** Typically, all your constants reside here.
-By default, roles are configured as an enum which can be extended using options `system.role.extended-roles` and `system.role.ranking` (More about options anc configurations later).
+By default, roles are configured as an enum which can be extended using options `system.role.extended-roles` and `system.role.ranking` (More about options and configurations later).
 - **model:** All your MongoDB models go inside mongo folder in here.
 You can also choose to add your other models.
 - **service:** This is one of the most important folders in the project.
 This has code for services like configuration, logging, database, etc.
   - **api:** This folder consists API related stuff like authentication middleware, routers, and code for actual API controllers.
 APIs are generally classified into three categories.